 “Hi-Kee” was actually Heike, a Dutch woman who had arrived at the village to do a university project, met José (the young indigenous man), and fallen in love with him.
 Together they work for the betterment of the town and natural environment where they live (through a European foundation and lots of sweat equity by the villagers), focusing on management and protection of natural resources, mapping/ patrolling of ancestral land, and providing basic services for the town’s inhabitants.
 By all accounts they have a beautiful, warm marriage.
 The lodging, customized tours, and overall experience I had in their company continue to be a high point of my 20+ years of travel.
 (Think canoe ride by moonlight accompanied by the recounting of legends and ancestral histories by one of José's relatives, not another human soul discernible for hours but the river and jungle alive with the pulsating sounds of nature.)

-Here is a picture of José with traditional indigenous body paint.
-Heike was just outside of the frame… comfortably chatting with a half-dozen or more of her in-laws.
+Here is a picture of José's youngest brother, Robinson, with traditional indigenous body paint.
+Heike and José were just outside of the frame… comfortably chatting with a half-dozen or more family members.